Counseling, Therapy, and Psychology: What's the Difference?

 Careers for Mental Health Professionals

-There are common specialties among mental health professions.
+There are common specialties among mental health professionals.
 For example, you can work with people dealing with substance use as a counselor, therapist, psychologist, or psychiatrist.

 Careers in Counseling